AMReX-Astro/Castro/paper/paper.md

 Nuclear Security Administration.
 The work at LBNL was supported by U.S. Department of Energy under contract No. DE-AC02-05CH11231.
 We also thank NVIDIA Corporation for the donation of a Titan X Pascal and Titan V used in this research.
-The GPU development of \castro\
-benefited greatly from numerous GPU hackathons arranged by OLCF.
+The GPU development of Castro benefited greatly from numerous GPU hackathons arranged by OLCF.

 # References